AbdElrahman-A-Eid/AbdElrahman-A-Eid/README.md

 ### About Me

 I'm a passionate Data Scientist with a strong foundation in AI and machine learning.
-Currently, I am working at _VOIS and sharing my knowledge as an External Instructor at the Information Technology Institute (ITI) and a Session Lead at Udacity.
+Currently, I work at [Artefact](https://www.artefact.com/) and share my knowledge as both an External Instructor at the Information Technology Institute (ITI) and a Session Lead at Udacity.
 My journey began at Vodafone Egypt, where I contributed to an end-to-end NLP project within the Big Data Academy Program.
+Next at _VOIS, I added Google Cloud Platform (GCP) to my skill set arsenal.

 ---